Why Walk?

 Lack of Access to Care

 Research is now showing that adult obesity in Canada has tripled in the last 30 years.
 (1).
-Obesity increases the likelihood of various diseases, particularly heart disease, type 2 diabetes, obstructive sleep apnea, certain types of cancer, and osteoarthritis.
+Obesity increases the likelihood of various diseases, particularly heart disease, type 2 diabetes, obstructive sleep apnea, liver disease, cancer, and osteoarthritis.
 In fact, obesity now outranks smoking as the biggest contributor to chronic illness in health care costs (2).

-Based on the Canadian Clinical Practice Guidelines, it is recommended that adults with clinically severe obesity (BMI ≥ 40 kg/m2 or ≥ 35 kg/m2 with severe comorbid disease) may be considered for bariatric surgery when behavioural intervention is inadequate to achieve healthy weight goals (3).
-In Nova Scotia, about 58,600 (or 8%) adults have Class II obesity, while 30,900 (or 4% ) adults have Class III obesity (1).
+Based on the Canadian Clinical Practice Guidelines, it is recommended that adults with obesity be considered for bariatric surgery when behavioural intervention is inadequate to achieve healthy weight goals (3).
+In Nova Scotia, 35.9% of adults have obesity, which is considerably higher than the national average (30.0%) (1).

-With appropriate patient education and follow up, bariatric surgery can offer sustainable weight loss (20% to 30% reduction) with improvements in mental health and quality of life and an even longer life.
+With appropriate patient education and follow up, bariatric surgery can offer sustainable weight loss (20% to 30% reduction) with improvements in mental health, comorbidities, quality of life and longevity.
 (3)

 Figure 1.
 Report Card on Access to Obesity Treatment for Adults in Canada 2019 (2)

 Though the number of bariatric surgeries in Canada continues to increase, the numbers of surgeries in Nova Scotia fail to rise.
 Figure 1 shows the high inequality in access to bariatric surgery throughout Canada.
 Bariatric surgery is available to one in 171 (or 0.58%) of Canadian adults per year who may be eligible to get the surgery versus here in Nova Scotia, where it is 1 in 1,073.
 Limited resources for bariatric surgery and an increasing number of referrals have led to unacceptable wait times.
-Figure 2 shows high wait times not only between consultation and surgery but also between referral and consultation.
-Between 2009-2016, Nova Scotia has performed 393 bariatric surgeries, averaging 56 surgeries a year.
-At the end of the day, wait times for bariatric surgery in Canada, particularly in Nova Scotia, are the longest of any surgically treatable condition putting those who are in need at higher risk of death while waiting.
+Figure 2 shows long wait times not only between consultation and surgery but also between referral and consultation.
+Between 2009-2016, Nova Scotia performed 393 bariatric surgeries, averaging 56 surgeries a year.
+Wait times for bariatric surgery in Canada, particularly in Nova Scotia, are the longest of any surgically treatable condition putting those who are in need at higher risk of death while waiting.
 (2)

 Figure 2.
 Report Card on Wait Times for Bariatric Surgery in Canada 2019 (2)